welpo/tabi/content/blog/series/index.md

 default = "Thanks for reading part $SERIES_PAGE_INDEX of $SERIES_HTML_LINK!"
 ```

-Both intro and outro will have CSS class applied, respectively `series-page-intro` and `series-page-outro`.
+The intro and outro sections each have their own CSS classes (`series-page-intro` and `series-page-outro`), allowing you to customize their appearance through [custom CSS](@/blog/mastering-tabi-settings/index.md#custom-css).
-They can be used for styling purpose.

 ### Template Types